-See related post: Sacramento Zoo – Wildlife Art
+See related blog post: Sacramento Zoo – Wildlife Art

 After my friend and I agreed that we had visited every exhibit, our last stop was at the Gift Store near the Entrance/Exit.
 We both commented on the fact that not being accompanied by children was a real plus – otherwise there is no way we could have walked out of there without buying something!

-It appears that plans to makeover the Sacramento Zoo in phases over the next 15 to 20 years have changed.
+(UPDATED 10/18/18) The plan to makeover the Sacramento Zoo in phases over the next 15 to 20 years has changed.
 In June, 2017 it had been announced that a Master Plan for the Zoo was under development and that when it was completed the Master Plan would be presented to the City of Sacramento for approval.
 The first phase of the $75 million Master Plan called for the building of a Biodiversity Center on the current day site of the Reptile House, and future projects would have included state-of-the-art exhibits and new guest amenities.
 The renovation would also have included an emphasis on smaller animals as the zoo is land-locked with no room for expansion.

 The Sacramento Zoo now has a new director – and the vision has changed.
 The leadership of the Sacramento Zoo is now exploring moving the zoo from its Land Park home to more expansive quarters elsewhere in the City.
 At the heart of the issue – the ability of the Sacramento Zoo to house and breed larger species and to meet increasingly strict standards to remain accredited as a zoological facility.
 Note: The Sacramento Zoo is one of only 230 institutions accredited by the Association of Zoos and Aquariums.